 - Have an adverse incident system in place, to analyse any delay in diagnosis or other problem which may occur.

-This guidance was correct at publication 06/11/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/11/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.